Manila Tourism Information

 If you are able to get the Jeepney, this is a very popular mode of transport and cheap, though not many tourists are able to find the ways to their destination.
 However in the tourist areas, Malate and Intramuros it's enough to go walking or you can get into a Tuk-Tuk style bike ( one or two passengers with a bike or scooter).

-Also a fun way to travel in the congested city is by bike, many drivers will often offer you a seat on their bike or scooter.
-Be sure to negotiate the price before starting the trip and make sure they provide you with a helmet.
+✔️Tip: A fun way to travel in the congested city is by motorbike, many drivers will often offer you a seat on their bike or scooter.
+Be sure to negotiate the price before starting the trip and make sure they provide you with a helmet!

 Manila is a huge city, divided by many districts.
 Each of them being very different from the rest and appealing to visit for different reasons.

-The main districts to highlight and the places of tourism interest are listed below:
+The main districts to highlight and the places of tourism interest are listed below on the next tab section "Manila Districts and major sights"

 Staying in Manila a few days would be enough to see the basic sites of the old city and explore around Intramuros.
 However its very recommended you take a few tours out of the city.
 Tours are possible from your hotel often or from local street travel agencies. (cheaper than buying online).